znicholls/the-littlest-jupyterhub/README.rst

    - Congratulations!
 Your certificate and chain have been saved at:
      /etc/letsencrypt/live/<your-domain>/fullchain.pem

-**Automatic Renewal with Running JupyterHub**
+**Automatic Renewal whilst Running JupyterHub**

-Having added an SSL certificate with Certbot, you can then set your machine to automatically check if the certificate is due to expire and renew it if so, all with only a brief drop in access to your server (at 3am which shouldn't be a problem).
+Having added an SSL certificate with Certbot, you can then set your machine to automatically check if the certificate is due to expire and renew it if required, all with only a brief drop in access to your server (at 3am which shouldn't be a problem).

 Firstly, start up an instance of JupyterHub by following the `Quick Start`_ guide.

-Now go to your server's ip address and check that the JupyterHub login page is loaded.
+Now go to your server's ip-address and check that the JupyterHub login page is loaded.
 This means that your server is now running a working setup of JupyterHub.

-Now run the following command, which checks that the renewal settings we are going to use will work
+Next run the following command, which checks that the renewal settings we are going to use will work

 .. code-block::

-    certbot renew --dry-run --pre-hook "systemctl stop jupyterhub configurable-http-proxy" --post-hook "systemctl restart jupyterhub"
+    sudo certbot renew --dry-run --pre-hook "systemctl stop jupyterhub configurable-http-proxy" --post-hook "systemctl restart jupyterhub"

 If the output includes a line like 'Congratulations, all renewals succeeded' and your JupyterHub server is still accessible via your ip-address then you know that the renewal command is working.

 Open ``/etc/cron.d/certbot`` with ``sudo <editor-of-choice> /etc/cron.d/certbot`` e.g. ``sudo nano /etc/cron.d/certbot``.
-You should see something like (if you want to know what this is, check out `A Quick Intro to Cron <https://www.linode.com/docs/tools-reference/tools/schedule-tasks-with-cron/>`_)
+You should see something like (if haven't used Cron before, check out an `intro to Cron here <https://www.linode.com/docs/tools-reference/tools/schedule-tasks-with-cron/>`_)

 .. code-block::